 Each district will hold a sign-up training in August.
 Check your district website for the date and location.
 At the training, packs will receive Join Cub Scouting envelopes containing: New Parent Orientation Guide, flyer, promotional cards, Cub Scout applications and a Boys' Life Mini Magazine.

-Boys who join Cub Scouts will receive a rocket patch for joining.
+Youth who join Cub Scouts will receive a rocket patch for joining.
 Scouts who join will also receive a rocket that they will be able to design, build, and launch at a fall district event.
 Packs can pick these incentives up from their district membership chair.

 Sign Up Night Resources